CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/gettingstarted02.md

 - **Code Component**: Elements created to extend the functionality of Power Apps.
 These components involve writing and integrating custom logic, which enhances the capabilities and flexibility of canvas apps.
 - **Custom Connector**: Tools that allow Power Platform apps to connect with external data sources via APIs.
 These connectors enable seamless integration of external data and services into Power Platform applications.

-##  Getting Started
+##  Getting Started with the Lab

-Welcome to your Developer in a day workshop!
+Welcome to your Low Code Development with Power Apps & Power Automate workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment